ASMSA-CompSci-Club/static-website-workshop/README.md

 If you want to use inline CSS, you use the format `<tag style="cool-style:value;">Cool Text</tag>`.
 For instance, if you want the text of one word in a paragraph to be red:

 `<p>He put heat on the <span style="color:red;">wound</span> to see what would grow.</p>`

+For a full list of all CSS elements, [w3schools](https://www.w3schools.com/css/default.asp) is once again a great resource.